Alechan/microsimu/README.md

 One of MicroSimu's secondary objectives is to contribute to the Open Source community with "real world" examples of subjects normally hidden in other projects.
 In this case, you may see that we set the `.env.prod` and `.env.db.prod` files, which have very curious names.
-This is because this is the exact same way that MicroSimu is deployed at https://microsimu.alejandrodanos.com.ar, the only addition being that the host has another nginx instance linked to this containerized nginx (and the fact that the environtment variables have been set with more "real world values" for the site).
+This is because this is the exact same way that MicroSimu is deployed at the live demo (currently offline), the only addition being that the host has another nginx instance linked to this containerized nginx (and the fact that the environtment variables have been set with more "real world values" for the site).
 This is planned to be changed in the future as seen on issue [#108](https://github.com/Alechan/microsimu/issues/108).

 ## Models